maravillas/spectator/README.md

 ### The Basics

-Watchers are functions that take two arguments, the previous map and the new map.
+Updaters are functions that take two arguments, the previous map and the new map.
 They are expected to return a map of any further changes to apply to the map.

     (defn celsius-to-fahrenheit [c]
       (Math/round (+ (* c (/ 9.0 5)) 32)))